What is a new driving licence?

 How do I get a new driving licence?

 You do not need a GRC to change the name or gender on your passport, driving license, or any other identification other than your birth certificate.
+You can update the name or gender on your driving license regardless of if it is a full or provisional license.

 The procedure for updating a driving licence varies between UK nations: